National Sustainable Agriculture Coalition: History

-NSAC was formed in 2009 after the respective governing bodies of Sustainable Agriculture Coalition (SAC) and National Campaign for Sustainable Agriculture (NCSA) voted to merge.
-SAC was originally a midwest-based organization that formed as a direct result of the mid 1980s farm crisis.
-In 2003, SAC members voted to form a national coalition in order to expand their representation in Washington, D.C.
-NCSA formed in 1994 with a mission of bringing together diverse voices to influence federal food policy.
-Their community ties and more than 100 member organizations brought a grassroots voice to the NCSA - SAC merger.
-As an equal product of both of these organizations, NSAC aims to equally prioritize supporting, building, developing and engaging the grassroots of sustainable agriculture with researching, developing and advocating federal policies.

 Organizational structure

-NSAC's member organizations represent the interests of almost all 50 states and the District of Columbia and are supported by a core staff in Washington, D.C.
-NSAC staff work with represented and participating members on issue-based councils and committees, which meet regularly via conference call and at biannual meetings.
+NSAC's member organizations represent the interests of almost all 50 states and the District of Columbia, and are supported by a core staff in Washington, D.C.
+NSAC staff work with represented and participating members on issue-based councils and committees.

+Potential NSAC member groups serve on the NSAC Issue Committees as well as the Policy Council and Organizational Council.
+Participating Members can serve on NSAC Issue Committees and attend NSAC events, but do not receive formal representation by NSAC on the Hill.

 NSAC is overseen by three distinct governing councils: the Organizational Council, Grassroots Council, and Policy Council.
 The Organizational Council oversees development, membership, planning, and execution of NSAC mission.
 All potential NSAC members must first be approved by the Organizational Council before joining the coalition.
 The Grassroots Council coordinates NSAC's advocacy efforts among member organizations, including media messaging and action alerts pertaining to campaigns.
 Within the Grassroots Council, the Diversity Committee works to ensure NSAC actively practices its commitment to equity and raising social justice concerns in relation to NSAC's policy priorities and advocacy strategies.
 The Policy Council sets NSAC's yearly policy priorities after taking into consideration recommendations from each of NSAC's issue committees.

-Unlike the three governing councils, NSAC Issue Committees focus on research and development of specific federal farm and food policies in accordance with the annual priorities set by the Policy Council.
+NSAC Issue Committees focus on research and development of specific federal farm and food policies, in accordance with the annual priorities set by the Policy Council.
 Issue Committees meet monthly to discuss policy strategies and coordinate action across states and regions.
 There are currently five Policy Issue Committees that work on diverse, but often overlapping, topics: